z/OS Study Center

 Using LE Services in z/OS

-Intended audience: Experienced programmers (Assembler, COBOL, PL/I, C) who need to use Language Environment (LE) callable services
+Intended audience: Experienced programmers (Assembler, COBOL, PL/I, and / or C) who need to use Language Environment (LE) callable services

 Click to see the first section.